Trusted Resource for Publicly Traded Companies & Compliance Professionals

 If you haven’t filed before, you will need to receive filing codes from the SEC.
 Every filer needs a CIK code (which identifies the filer) and a CCC code (for security).
 A Form ID will need to be completed, notarized, and submitted to the SEC.
 Highland can assist you in obtaining these codes.

 We typically receive the documents in Word and Excel format.
 We also accept PDFs for certain filings.
 We’ll send you a proof of the converted document so you can verify the layout, formatting and content before it is filed.
 Once you’ve approved, we will do a test file first with the SEC to make sure it will be accepted before the live file is sent.
 We will e-mail you the confirmation once the filing has been accepted by the SEC.
 Also, to make your next filing even easier, we can send you back your old converted document in Word format so you can use it as a template next time.
-Finally, if your filing contains XBRL, we will email you the final XBRL files to be posted to the company’s website.

 Have questions?
 Contact us today!